tychospadaro/Projects/README.md

 # small projects deveolped during "Fundamentals of Programming" specialization.
 # Need to be converted from Python 2 to 3, & from "simpleGUI" to Tkinter
-solved_projects.txt - list of links to assignments & CodeSkulptor "saves" blackjack.py - implementation of blackjack (21), contains deck and card classes bubble_shooter.py - shoot and pop bubbles guess_the_number.py - guess a number within a range. memory.py - classic memory game pong.py - the classic pong
+solved_projects.txt - list of links to assignments & CodeSkulptor "saves" 2048.py - 2048 game
+blackjack.py - implementation of blackjack (21), contains deck and card classes bubble_shooter.py - shoot sticky bubbles
+guess_the_number.py - guess a number within a range. mancala.py - simplified game of mancala memory.py - classic memory game
+pong.py - the classic pong
 rpslS.py - Rock, Paper, Scissors, Lizard, Spock